Digilent/axi4lite_ip_gen/README.md

 Also, check out the "IP Drivers" section, below, for some more info on how to use the software drivers.

+Note that the ip_repo folder also contains the vivado-library repo, with many other Digilent IP.
+If this is not desired, you should change the output path arguments.

 ## Instructions
 - Download the source code for this repository, either by cloning it, or by downloading the source ZIP archive.
 - Create a new specification file in the specifications folder of the repo.
 The examples folder contains an example which covers most of the functionality implemented by the generator.